stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 Idris2 comes with its own REPL (read eval print loop), which is very basic at the moment (no tab-completion and no command history), but allows us already to inspect types and holes in detail, which can be very useful.
-In order to get a better REPL experience, it is suggested to run it from within the command line utility `rlwrap`, which has to be installed separately on your operating system.
+In order to get a better REPL experience including a command history, it is suggested to run it from within the command line utility `rlwrap`, which has to be installed separately on your operating system.

 To load this literate Idris2 file into the REPL and try some of the examples yourself, the following command issued from